MendyBerger/governance/projects/webidl2wit/proposal.md

 >
 > A clear versioning scheme is necessary for end-users.
 We desire consistency across projects and so the Bytecode Alliance has adopted semantic versioning as a required best practice.

-We currenlty have only one release, but we sure plan to stick to samantic versioning, and have that built into our release CI.
+We currently have only one release, but we sure plan to stick to samantic versioning, and have that built into our release CI.

 ### Secrets Management